 Samoa has many hiking options varying from the mild to extreme.
 Mt Vaea at 472m, has views over Apia (see the tomb of famous Scottish poet and author Robert Louis Stevenson) Lake Lanoto on Upolu (only accessible by foot) and climbing Mt Silsili (at 1858m this is a 2-3-day hike, experienced with a guide only) for example.

 Travel one of the local brightly coloured buses, sit beside a waterfall, explore lava tubes and craters, and maybe meander through the Falealupo Canopy Walkway with its ancient Banyan trees, or relaxing night at a river retreat.
 Samoa undeniably has a wide range of temptations for every budget.
 Many resorts host weekly fiafia nights, which usually includes traditional Samoan dancing and food - it is worth checking out.
-They are fun nights and the opportunity to appreciate the long-lasting, yet dynamic Samoan culture.

 Situated so close to the equator, it has the typical distinct two seasons: Wet season between November and March, and Dry season from April to October.
 Humidity and temperatures stay high all year round, with temperatures hovering around the 28-30°C. If you are hiking, check the weather as the mountains can often be shrouded in a thick cloud, and a guide is highly recommended, for safety, and you'll learn so much more.
 Tropical storms are more prevalent in the Wet Season, which can disrupt some activities, however its also off-peak so you may get a bargain on your accommodation unless its Christmas.